- Ambulance equipment requirements are defined in Annex-1 (technical) and Annex-2 (medical) of the 2025 Regulation.

 Nova Ambulans Equipment

 Each Nova Ambulans vehicle is checked before every shift.
-Equipment status is logged in ASOS.
+Equipment status is logged in the Emergency Health Automation System (ASOS).
 Our fleet carries all Annex-1 and Annex-2 required items plus supplementary advanced life support equipment maintained to current clinical standards.

 Frequently Asked Questions